 Another concern is the period when you first begin to lose weight.
 Your rate of weight loss can be rapid in the initial stages following bariatric surgery.

 Be prepared for changes in your body.
-You are going to see yourself become larger during pregnancy and that is completely normal.
+You are going to see yourself become larger during pregnancy, and that is completely normal.

-Because bariatric surgery involves removing and rearranging portions of the stomach you will experience significant changes in the way you consume food.
+Because bariatric surgery involves removing and rearranging portions of the stomach, you will experience significant changes in the way you consume food.

-To ensure your baby is getting the nutrition it needs to develop properly speak with your doctor.
+To ensure your baby is getting the nutrition it needs to develop properly, speak with your doctor.
 Furthermore, don’t worry about eating less after your surgery; the baby will take what it needs from the mother.

 During the first trimester, you only need 100 extra calories a day and an additional 300 daily extra calories for the next two trimesters.
 Remember to eat healthy to improve sufficient fetal growth.

 After BPD, it’s important to have your calcium, vitamin B12, and iron levels checked when you first begin your pregnancy.
 BPD may also cause your vitamin A levels to change.
 Find a proper balance of vitamin A intake, as too much can harm your baby.
-You may also need calcium, iron supplements and vitamin D on top of prenatal vitamins and minerals.
+You may also need calcium, iron supplements, and vitamin D on top of prenatal vitamins and minerals.

-Have your blood checked each trimester to ensure you’re not experiencing nutrient deficiencies.
+After gastric bypass, have your blood checked each trimester to ensure you’re not experiencing nutrient deficiencies.
 Before pregnancy, have your calcium, iron (ferritin), and Vitamin B12 levels checked.
 Take prenatal vitamins along with calcium, vitamin D, and iron supplements.

-Be Aware of Possible Complications of Pregnancy After Bariatric Surgery
+Pregnancy Complications After Bariatric Surgery

 There is also a good possibility that you will be a candidate for a cesarean.
 While having a C-section is not a must after bariatric surgery, many doctors will lean in this direction.
 You should discuss possible problems that you may experience due to your unique situation.

 Continue to follow a healthy lifestyle which includes a balanced diet and regular exercise.
 Keeping your body strong during pregnancy is your best insurance policy for a positive experience.

 The most important thing you can remember when you are pregnant following weight loss surgery is to be consistent in everything that you do.
-Continue to eat the way that you should, exercise, stay hydrated, and get plenty of sleep.
+Continue to eat the way that you should, exercise, stay hydrated and get plenty of sleep.
 See your doctor regularly.

 Having a baby does not have to derail your weight loss efforts.
 You will always need to be conscious about your weight and the decisions you make.

 But you don’t have to do it alone.
-If you have questions about pregnancy after gastric bypass surgery or other types of bariatric surgery or you are thinking about bariatric surgery for the first time, contact Olde Del Mar Surgical can help you on your journey to becoming a healthier you.
+If you have questions about pregnancy after gastric bypass surgery or other types of bariatric surgery or you are thinking about bariatric surgery for the first time, the team at Olde Del Mar Surgical can help you on your journey to becoming a healthier you.